eljefe303030/Melius/README.md

 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
 * Installation folder takes up approx 95GB and the download folder takes up another 90GB.
 A total of 179GB is needed, including temporary installation files, if both folders are on one drive.
 * Language set to English.
 * You need the latest Steam version (1.14.74.0) of the game.
-You are not required to have the Shattered Space DLC, but will need to disable the following mods before playing if you don't:
+* If you do not have the Shattered Space DLC and have errors installing the list, try the 1.0 version of Melius from Nexus.
+If you are still having issues, please report this on my Discord server so I can try and make a work around.
+Once installed, you will need to disable the following mods before playing if you don't have the DLC:
 1. Aurie_StayPutShatteredSpace.esm
 2. RRLD - Rabbit's Real Lights Dazra.esm
 3. RoyalLeveledEnemiesSS.esm